pmbriley/beta_bursts/README.md

 opt.structElem: dimensions of structuring element for image dilatation used in peak identification procedure
 opt.eventGap: minimum gap between beta events in seconds
 opt.useAmp: use time-frequency amplitude instead of power
-opt.useHilbert: use Hilbert transform of bandpass-filtered data for computing power and phase in requested frequency bands (rather than extracting these from the Morlet time-frequency spectrograms) (default: True)
+opt.useHilbert: use Hilbert transform of bandpass-filtered data for computing power and phase in requested frequency bands (rather than extracting these from the Morlet time-frequency spectrograms)
 opt.dispFreqs: frequency range used for plotting spectrograms and beta events (two elements)
-opt.dispBox: if true, encloses starts and ends, and lower and upper limits of spectral widths, of bursts on spectrograms (default: false)
+opt.dispBox: if true, encloses starts and ends, and lower and upper limits of spectral widths, of bursts on spectrograms
-opt.markDur: if true, marks starts and ends of bursts on the scrolling plot of eeg activity (default: false)
+opt.markDur: if true, marks starts and ends of bursts on the scrolling plot of eeg activity
 opt.bands: frequency bands for measuring power at the times of beta bursts (rows = bands, columns = edges of bands in Hz)
 opt.f0sForOutTFR: can provide a different frequency vector used to compute the optional output time-frequency spectrogram tfrOut.tfr

-out: a cell structure containing the output fields you want to compute (to speed up run time by excluding unwanted analyses), can include 'dur', 'spec', 'papf'
+out: a cell structure containing the optional output fields you want to compute (to speed up run time by excluding unwanted analyses), can include 'dur', 'spec' (if out is not specified, will be set to include both 'dur' and 'spec')

 **outputs**
 (note that only the first output - the bursts structure - is needed for most purposes)